UNBOOKABLE.

 THE WORKAROUND.

-Book a weeknight in January or February and rates dip below $220.
-Schrager's pricing model is designed to fill a 367-room building, which means the same room that costs $550 on a June weekend lists for under $250 six months earlier.
+Book a weeknight in January or February and rates fall through the floor.
+Schrager's pricing model is designed to fill a 367-room building, which means the same room commanding June-weekend money lists at a fraction of it si50 six months earlier.
 The architecture, the escalator, and the rooftop do not care what season you visit.

 • 367-ROOM PRICING MODEL